benbankes/PHPMusicTools/README.md

 The chroma is a number from 0 to 11.
 0 is the chroma of C natural, and 11 is the chroma of B.

-### Heightless pitches
-A Pitch might be "heightless", when it represents a Chroma with no "octave" property.
-Heightlessness is a useful concept in music analysis, because it allows you to examine the use of chromas without regard for their octave.
-Transposing a heightless pitch will result in another heightless pitch.
-Heightless pitches can be assigned to Notes (which would be a weird thing to do, but it is possible), but they can not be rendered as XML, so if you're mixing heightless pitches into music that is being rendered as XML, be careful.
-A heightless pitch may seem like a theoretical construct, but it is in fact possible to generate sounds that have no perceptual height.
-These are called "Shepard's Tones", and consist of layered harmonics balanced in a way that makes the pitch perceptually heightless.

 ```php
 $pitch = new Pitch('F', 1, 3);
 echo $pitch->chroma(); // 6, aka F sharp